CMSC-23-B9L-2nd-Sem-2020/exercise-2-image-linear-layout-and-scroll-view-knlabador/README.md

 Introduction
 ------------

-DiceRoller demonstrates simple interactivity in an Android app.
+CharacterRandomizer demonstrates simple interactivity in an Android app.
-It contains one button that updates a text view with a random value between 1 and 6.
+It contains two buttons that randomizes a character with a random value between 1 and 10 and restarts the application.

 Pre-requisites
 --------------